-Auto accidents are a common occurrence in the Lone Star State.
-If you live or work in Texas, you may go about your daily routine without thinking about how many accidents there will be that day.
+Auto accidents are a common occurrence in the Lone Star State, involving a variety of vehicle types, including passenger cars and commercial vehicles.
+If you live or work in Texas, you may go about your daily routine without thinking about how many accidents there will be that day, but each incident is documented in an official crash report as required by Section 550.062 of the Texas Transportation Code.

 If you knew the frequency with which car accidents happen, however, you might reevaluate your driving behavior and perhaps consider alternate routes to get around.
 Here are some key statistics to be aware of.